Bachelor of Fine Arts Degree

 College of the Arts, School of Art and Design

-The Bachelor of Fine Arts with a major in Art is a professional degree program.
+The Bachelor of Fine Arts in Art is a professional degree program.
 The BFA prepares students for a variety of art and art-related careers or graduate school by providing a thorough grounding in fundamental principles and techniques with opportunities for emphasis in one or more arts areas.
 This degree focuses on intensive work in art or design supported by a program of general studies.
-The BFA degree offers concentrations in (1) graphic communications, (2) drawing and painting, (3) photography (4) printmaking (5) sculpture, (6) ceramics, (7) Illustration, and (8) Sequential Art.
+The BFA degree offers concentrations in (1) graphic communications, (2) drawing and painting, (3) photography (4) printmaking (5) sculpture, and (6) ceramics.

 School of Art and Design Admittance Requirements